5

 During a discussion with 92Q and mental health professionals on establishing mental health goals, 211 and other panelists shared the difficulty in finding a therapist who is a person of color or someone who understands you.
 If you're not comfortable with the person, you may feel less inclined to share everything.

-However, don't wait to find the perfect therapist.
-If you can't get an appointment with your top pick, get on their waiting list, and get an appointment with someone else in the meantime.
+If you can't get an appointment with your top pick, consider joining their waiting list and scheduling an appointment with someone else.
 Start the conversation with someone, and eventually, you'll get to the therapist with whom you truly connect.

 In addition to the challenge of getting an appointment, it may be trial and error to find a connection.
 If you find someone that you don't connect with, it's ok.
 Search for someone else.

 211 is always here to help.
-Our programs are free and confidential and connect you with a trained professional who is caring and compassionate.
+Our programs are free and confidential, and connect you with a trained professional who is caring and compassionate.

 Both of these programs are available when you need them.